Evan-Tyo/Blog/content/documents/general/supabase-x-pgadmin-database-connection/index.md

 In this document we:
 - Registered a new server in pgAdmin
 - Connected the new server to Supabase
-- Used SSL to connect said server
+- Used SSL to connect with the server

 ---